 Here, the “dark mode” doesn’t refer to the operating system’s dark mode or the browser’s UI dark mode; instead, it refers to the website’s content.
 So, if you like to read web content with a dark background, then forced dark mode will be a very usable feature, but you will need to enable the feature manually.

-Turn on Force Dark Mode in Chrome
+Force Dark Mode on websites using Chrome

 Step 1 – Get the latest version of Google Chrome

 First, you will need to update your Google Chrome Browser: